BitCannaGlobal/testnet-bcna-cosmos/instructions/bitcanna-dev-3/readme.md

             .1.3.0-rc2-3-ge4da27a

     ```
-3. Wait until the halt-heigh ~ XX:YYh CET .
+3. Wait until the halt-heigh ~ 16:15h CET .
 The daemon and the blockchain will stop.
     ```
     sudo journalctl -u bcnad -f   (you can see here the log) sudo mv bcnad $(which bcnad)  (replace the binary)